ershad/ershad.github.io/_pages/security.md

 **2. [Prezi](https://prezi.com/bugbounty/whitehats)**

-Found an exploit using which we could retrieve titles of private presentations.
+Found a vulnerability using which we could retrieve titles of private presentations.
 I was awarded $500 for this finding.